luizfelipers/XadrezJs/README.md

 Page style to be updated.

 This project was built after following a tutorial about the Chess with Javascript, and it simply is an application of libraries with pre-built methods that control the game flow.
-The motivation was watching to "The Queen's Gambit"'s Netflix show.
+The motivation was watching to "The Queen's Gambit"'s Netflix show and to explore Javascript's vast world of libraries.

 ## Desktop Demo
 ![](https://user-images.githubusercontent.com/26651389/104391318-68c43100-551e-11eb-91c5-004e98080e3d.gif)